 Upstairs you will find a large lounge with Wi-Fi, a library and a bar that leads onto another large wooden viewing deck and seating area.
 The upstairs deck also gives you a great view over the waterhole.

-A wedding and conference venue is just behind the main area and then two bomas lie to the right of the main building.
+For couples interested in exchanging wedding bands and getting married, a wedding and conference venue is just behind the main area and then two bomas lie to the right of the main building.

 The upstairs bar in the main building is the gathering place before going on the game drives.
 In the morning, tea and coffee with muffins and rusks are on offer and in the afternoons they serve high tea with snacks.